adaltas/dsti_2022_s22_1/10.architecture-and-security/index.md

 ## Privacy: Encryption in Hadoop

-- Possible usage of SSL (like HTTPS) for services and client-service communications
+- YesPossible usage of SSL (like HTTPS) for services and client-service communications
 - Wire encryption
 - Encryption at rest
 - Performance impact

-## Centralized gateway: Apache Knox
+## Centralized gateway/proxy: Apache Knox

 - Avoid using Kerberos to connect to web UIs (SPNEGO)
 - Expose all services on a single endpoint